Over 100 years of growth

-Rhodes Food Group acquires the Bull Brand business from KAP Industrial Holdings (Pty) Ltd. In addition to the iconic Bull Brand range, the acquisition included the business' other well-known brands Gant’s and Spekenam.
+Rhodes Food Group acquires the Bull Brand business from KAP Industrial Holdings.
+In addition to the iconic Bull Brand range, the acquisition included other well-known brands Gant’s and Spekenam.

 A management led buy-out sees the Ivor Ferreira Trust sell Rhodes Food Group in 2012.
 The new shareholding consortium comprises Capitalworks, Morgan Stanley Alternative Investment Partners and management.

-Rhodes Food Group builds a state-of-the-art Ready Meals factory in Gauteng.
-The plant will produce fresh and frozen ready meals, including fresh pasta and sauces.
+The Group acquires the Tulbagh based fruit canning operations of Del Monte.
+A state-of-the-art Ready Meals factory is built in Gauteng to produce fresh and frozen ready meals, including fresh pasta and sauces.
 The Group also acquires the Tulbagh based fruit canning operations of Del Monte.

-Rhodes Food Group acquires the Giants Canning Limpopo based vegetable cannery.
+Rhodes Food Group acquires the Giants Canning vegetable cannery in Limpopo.

 Rhodes Food Group acquires Sunpie.

-The Group installs a state-of-the-art packaging facility for packing fruit into plastic cups in their Eswatini operation, affording Rhodes Food Group entry into the international fruit snacking market.
+The Group installs a state-of-the-art packaging facility for fruit in plastic cups in its Eswatini operation, affording Rhodes Food Group entry into the international fruit snacking market.

-Rhodes Food Group acquires Magpie Foods and the Magpie brand – expanding their offering into the pies and pastries market segment.
+Rhodes Food Group acquires Magpie Foods and the Magpie brand, expanding its offering into pies and pastries.

 Rhodes Food Group (Pty) Ltd. is formed.
-In 1999, Anglo American Farms sells their food division (including the RFF canning operation and Wonderland Foods) to the Ivor Ferreira Trust.
+Anglo American Farms sells its food division, including the RFF canning operation and Wonderland Foods, to the Ivor Ferreira Trust.
 The Trust re-names the operation RFF Foods (Pty) Ltd., which was later changed to Rhodes Food Group (Pty) Ltd.